-Now that my active phase with all the books I’ve published is over, they’re a thing of the past and I look at them mostly to see if there’s still something that isn’t explained.
+Now that the writing/editing phase with several of my old books is over, I look at them mostly to see if there’s still something that isn’t explained.
 Why did I write it that way?
 What does this character mean?
 Things I didn’t think about when I was actually writing.

-For Facets of Fantasy Collector’s Edition, there were a lot of character dynamics that are noticeable.
+For Facets of Fantasy, there were a lot of character dynamics that are noticeable.
 Brynea and Ferdinand’s relationship and why it’s in the story; why Violet is unusually solitary and doesn’t mind having almost no friends, which is strange for a teenage girl; and the whole odd social setup of Milland, its outdated, shady politics and a charmless king with unexplainedly poor manners.

 The truth is that Brynea is trying to alert Karl to something, but she's not a very good communicator and she can't get anyone to understand her.
 She's also a scaredy-cat about revealing things that might jeopardize her job at the court and so she often reverts to talking about her boyfriend instead.